jefmeijvis/cornucopia.dotnetlab.eu/data/blog/20240201-how-to-start-with-cornucopia/index.md

 Here it gets a little bit tricky.
 There are a few routes you could take about how to introduce Cornucopia in your planning process:

-1. You integrate playing Cornucopia into your Product Planning Meeting
+1. You integrate playing Cornucopia into your Product Planning Meeting.
-2. You integrate playing Cornucopia into your Sprint Planning Meeting
+2. You integrate playing Cornucopia into your Sprint Planning Meeting.
-3. You create a new planning meeting focused on Appsec by playing Cornucopia
+3. You create a new planning meeting focused on Appsec by playing Cornucopia.

 ### Option 1: Integrate playing Cornucopia into the Product Planning Meeting
 At first glance, integrating Cornucopia into the Product Planning Meeting seems like a logical option.